 Meet the Board of Directors!

-Beth joined the HLWA Board in 2014 and became President in 2018.
-In addition to her involvement with HLWA she is a Corporator of the Hartford Public Library and serves on several non-profit committees.
+Beth joined the HLWA Board in 2014 and was President from 2018 to 2022.
+In addition to her involvement with HLWA, she serves on several nonprofit committees.
 Beth and her husband Dan live in Hartford and have two adult children, Nathan and Molly.
 They have had a home on the lake since 2004.

-Willie and his wife Terry have lived at Highland Lake since 1975.
-Willie serves as a Steward on the Legacy Committee and is on the Town Ad Hoc Water Level Committee and Energy Commission.
+Willie and his wife Terry have lived at Highland Lake since 1976.
+Willie serves as a Chairman of the Legacy Committee and is on the Town Ad Hoc Water Level Committee, Planning & Zoning Commission and Conservation Commission.
 Willie attends many town meetings and has volunteered at many HLWA events – setups and tear-downs, cleanups, and more.
 Thanks to Willie’s creative thinking HLWA began soliciting ads for the newsletter several years ago and at this point there are so many advertisers that the cost of printing and mailing the newsletter is fully covered by the advertising fees.

 Stuart Yaffee was introduced to Highland Lake in 1971 by his wife, Gail.
 His wife’s family has owned the lake residence since 1944.
 Stuart was a Financial Advisor for 35 years.
 He served on the Board of Powder Forest Homes Association in Simsbury for 10 years, serving as president for 7 years.
 As President of the Powder Forest Homes Association, he had dealings with Simsbury Town officials: Fire, Police, Public Works, the Building Department, and the Town Council, skills which he will bring to HLWA.
 Stuart values the work the Highland Lake Watershed Association Board does and looks forward to being a part of it.